fbpx Jump to Main Content

 You can keep your assets if they are worth less than £2,000, such as your vehicle.

-You will be listed on a public register, which can be viewed by creditors.
+You will be listed on the Public Insolvency Register or Individual Insolvency Register, which can also be viewed by creditors.

 If you are already in a rental agreement, it’s unlikely the debt relief order will affect this so you can continue living in your current home.